emberjs/rfcs/text/0000-custom-components.md

   // ...
 });
 ```

+(Typically, the convention is for addons to define classes like this in its
+`addon` tree and then re-export them from the `app` tree.
+For brevity, we will
+just inline them in the `app` tree directly for the examples in this RFC.)

 This allows the component manager to participate in the DI system – receiving
 injections, using services, etc. Alternatively, component managers can also